-One of the most important things that will make it easier for you to breathe and live your life to the fullest is your own commitment – the work you decide to do to stay focused and use your inhaler correctly.
-Taking your daily medication is worth doing properly as it only requires a few minutes of your time but will significantly improve your quality of life.
+One of the most important things that will make it easier for you to breathe and live your life to the fullest is your own commitment – you decide to stay focused and use your inhaler correctly.
+Taking your medication is worth doing properly as it only requires a few minutes of your time but will significantly improve your control of the disease, and thereby improve your quality of life.

 If you’re new to asthma or COPD, you might still be in the process of building new, life-changing habits.
 You’re off to a good start, keep on going!

 2. Exhale and prepare to inhale better via inhaler

 For your medicine to do its work, it needs to get all the way down to your lungs.
 The way you breathe before, during and after using your inhaler makes all the difference.

 Right before inhaling, you’ll need to empty your lungs.
 This way, there will be more space for a good, deep inhalation that delivers your medicine.
 Exhale deeply and slowly, away from your inhaler, and get ready to take a good, deep breath.

 3. Master your inhaler technique with different types of inhalers

 The way you inhale your medicine depends on the type of inhaler.
 There are three main types of devices for at-home use of asthma or COPD medication: the dry powder inhaler (DPI), the pressurized metered dose inhaler (pMDI), and the soft mist inhaler.
 For detailed instructions, check the package leaflet provided with your inhaler.

 A dry powder inhaler, or DPI, delivers medication to the lungs in a fine dry powder.
 Most DPIs rely on the force of your inhalation – you’ll need to breathe in through the mouthpiece to pull the medication from the inhaler into your lungs.